chronos-tachyon/libhttp2/README.md

 # libhttp2
-An HTTP/2.0 server you can link into your binary.
+An HTTP/2 server you can link into your binary.

+Current state: a jumble of pieces.
+You can look at them if you like.